GoogleChrome/web.dev/src/site/content/en/handbook/grammar/index.md

 ## Usage
 Use consistent vocabulary throughout a piece and the collection it lives in.

-Acronyms should be spelled out the first time they're used, with the acronym following immediately after in parentheses.
+Spell out acronyms the first time they're used, with the acronym following immediately after in parentheses.

 {% Compare 'worse', 'Don’t' %}
 > WICG